Jamiej0954/github-tutorial/README.md

 > Solution: Type `git log` to see the history of the changes you made.
 Find the commit that you wanted to undo.
 It will be follow by a long string of letter and number (the serial number).
 You'll need that serial number to revert the commit that you made.
 Type `git revert serial#` and this will undo the commit.
    * To leave the `git log` screen, press "q" on the keyboard.

+---
+#### Error handling
+Let say you accidently made a mistake when you:
+1. Initialize git in the wrong directory
+> Solution: Type `rm -rf .git`.
+This will delete the git init within the directory.
+2. Create a unecessary repo in local and remote
+> Solution: To remove repo from local you can use `rm -rf repo-name` to delete the repo.
+Or you can choose to delete the entire directory.
+To delete the entire directory, you go to a level above the dircetory that you want to remove and use `rm -rf directory name`.
+To remove repo from remote, there's a trash bin icon and you click into the file to delete the file.
+If you want to delete the entire repo, you can go to setting within your repo and scroll all the way down until you see `Delete this Repo` (For the first time it will ask for your GitHub password, but later on it will delete with asking the user for password)

+---
+#### Collaboration